datahub-project/datahub/docs/faq.md

 Currently, DataHub supports all major database providers that are supported by Ebean as the document store i.e. Oracle, Postgres, MySQL, H2.
 We also support [Espresso](https://engineering.linkedin.com/espresso/introducing-espresso-linkedins-hot-new-distributed-document-store), which is LinkedIn's proprietary document store.
 Other than that, we support Elasticsearch and Neo4j for search and graph use cases, respectively.
 However, as data stores in the backend are all abstracted and accessed through DAOs, you should be able to easily support other data stores by plugging in your own DAO implementations.
 Please refer to [Metadata Serving](architecture/metadata-serving.md) for more details.

 ## For which stores, you have discovery services?
-Supported data sources are listed [here](https://github.com/linkedin/datahub/tree/master/metadata-ingestion).
-To onboard your own data source which is not listed there, you can refer to the [onboarding guide](how/data-source-onboarding.md).
+Supported data sources are listed [here](../metadata-ingestion/README.md).
+It's also fairly easy to add your own sources.

 ## How is metadata ingested in DataHub?
 Is it real-time?
 You can call the [rest.li](https://github.com/linkedin/rest.li) API to ingest metadata in DataHub directly instead of using Kafka event.
 Metadata ingestion is real-time if you're updating via rest.li API.
 It's near real-time in the case of Kafka events due to the asynchronous nature of Kafka processing.